From muddy trenches to working in corporate offices, my journey of becoming a freelance translator…

 I was still indecisive as to what I wanted to do for a long-term career.
 I was interested in politics so I decided to apply for a Masters degree at the University of London, having acquired good enough scores in my English language proficiency test for higher education (IELTS).
 I was very pleased with this as I had only been in England for 3 years, and I’d spoken almost no English when I’d arrived.
 The fact that I initially worked with my British colleagues who I met in Zeugma, when I first arrived in the UK helped me graps the spoken language with ease.
 Coming back to my first formal studies in the UK, it was in History and Politics, mainly covering colonial history and discourse.
 I was so passionate about the subject that I would find myself in a frustrating situation during our seminars: I wanted to speak my mind so much, but I was sometimes slow at searching for the English words or would stop abruptly half way through speaking.
 I guess I was not quite ready for that level, but I tried so hard.
 Unfortunately, I had to cut short my studies when my mother suffered a stroke on the plane over to the UK.
 She had no insurance so we had to spend our entire savings on a special flight for her back to Turkey with a medical escort.
 At about the same time, I had a brief experience of working in a cosmetics factory in Portsmouth.
 To say the least, I would never want to work in a factory environment again, although I met some really lovely and funny people there as well as local people who had never been to London in their entire lives – London is only 80 miles away from Portsmouth!

 I was ready for my next move.
 But maybe the speed of my personal development and the progress I was making hindered my ability to make the right decision for that next move because I suddenly decided to take the DPSI (Diploma in Public Service Interpreting) exam with no preparation.
 I assumed that if I had taught myself English and worked successfully for the Council as an interpreter, I could pass the exam easily enough.
 But my confidence was misplaced; I deceived myself.
 When I sat the exam I failed all the modules but one: a written module, I think.
-I remember that, during one of the oral role-plays, the term “kerb crawling” as well was “soliciting” came up and I was clueless as to what they meant!
-I had had a sheltered experience of the UK.
+I remember that during one of the oral role-plays, the term “kerb-crawling” as well as “soliciting” came up and I was clueless as to what they meant!
+I had had a sheltered experience in the UK.

 My journey as a freelance translator continues with each day bringing more excitement, opportunities, networking possibilities and professional development.
 I will be writing more blog posts about various aspects of my experience as a freelance translator.